nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 *Figure 4: Parser Class Diagram*

+The `Parser` component is respnsible for making sense of the user's input and return appropriate `Command` for execution.
+If the input is unrecognisable, `Parser` will return an `IncorrectCommand` which will display error message to the user through `Ui`.

-Note that `CafeCtrl` only have access to the interface `ParserUtil` although the run-time type object is `Parser`.
+<div markdown="span" class="alert alert-info">**Note:** `CafeCtrl` only have access to the interface `ParserUtil` although the run-time type object is `Parser`.
 With this, we are able to decrease coupling between `CafeCtrl` and `Parser`, allowing for easier maintenance.
-This also ensures the testability as we could provide mock or stub dependencies during testing, we could isolate the behavior of the class and focus on unit testing without external dependencies.
+This also ensures the testability as we could provide mock or stub dependencies during testing, we could isolate the behavior of the class and focus on unit testing without external dependencies.</div>

+Below is the sequence diagram of a parser which shows how `Parser` parses user input:

 ![Parser Parsing User Input Sequence Diagram](images/sequence/Parser.png)

 *Figure 5: Parser Parsing User Input Sequence Diagram*

 When user input a string to `Main`,  it passes the full user input to `Parser` via `parseCommand`.
-In `parseCommand`,  it finds the matching keyword for different command from the user input, then it calls the respective `prepareCommand` method within `Parser`. `prepareCommand` then generates the corresponding command class and return it to `parseCommand`, which returns the `Command` back to `Main` for execution.
+In `parseCommand`,  it finds the matching keyword for different command from the user input, it calls the respective `prepareCommand` method within itself. `prepareCommand` then generates the corresponding command class and return it to `parseCommand`, which returns the `Command` back to `Main` for execution.

 ### Storage Component
 API: [Storage.java]({repoURL}src/main/java/seedu/cafectrl/storage/Storage.java)